- Community life and leisure

 WEST LOTHIAN COMMUNITY SAFETY UNIT

-West Lothian Community Safety Unit (CSU) was formed in April 2010 bringing together partners with a diverse business remit from Lothian and Borders Police, West Lothian Council and Scottish Fire and Rescue Service.
+West Lothian Community Safety Unit (CSU) was formed in April 2010 bringing together partners with a diverse business remit from Police Scotland, West Lothian Council and Scottish Fire and Rescue Service.
 Members include experts in fire prevention, crime prevention, road safety, antisocial behaviour, drugs awareness, analytical provision, performance management and community engagement.